ga-wdi-lessons/react-intro/readme.md

 #### Bonus I

 Use a form to take in user input.
-The post body should change `onSubmit`.
+* The post body should be updated using a method that is triggered by `onSubmit`.

-#### Bonus II

-Make it so that the post body changes as you type it into the form.
-This will make use of `onChange`.
+* One option is to keep track of what the new input is going to be by triggering a method using `onChange` on the `<input>`
+* Another option is to pass an event object to the `onSubmit` method and traverse the DOM from `e.target` to find the `<input>` value.

 > **NOTE:** You're starting to mock Angular's two-way data binding!